microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

   | DirectIO                    | Optional.
 Set to true to avoid using I/O buffering and to operate directly against the disk.
 Set to false to use I/O buffering. | true |

-* **FIO Multi Throughput Executor Parameters**
+* **Profile Component Parameters**
-Note these can't be changed from command line.
-Also the above parameters are also part of these paramters.
+  The following section describes the parameters used by the individual components in the profile.

   | Parameter                 | Purpose                                                                         | Profile Values |
   |---------------------------|---------------------------------------------------------------------------------|-----------------|